shubham-singh0109/ROI-Calc-iOS-Swift/README.md

 ## Getting Started

-Run the file "Contractor Calculator.xcodeproj" on XCode and start the iOS simulator device.
+Run the file "Contractor Calculator.xcodeproj" on XCode and start any of the iOS simulator device.